Moduli of holomorphic functions and logarithmically convex radial weights: Introduction

-Essentially, property~\eqref{e_reg_df_we} means that $\we(t)$ grows sufficiently slowly as $t\to 1-$.
+Basically, property~\eqref{e_reg_df_we} means that $\we(t)$ grows sufficiently slowly as $t\to 1-$.
 So, it is natural to ask whether a growth restriction is crucial for the corresponding results.
-In the present paper, we characterize those $\we$, for which the approximation problem under consideration is solvable.
-In particular, analogues of Theorem~\ref{t_RU} hold for rapidly growing radial weights.
+In the present paper, we characterize those $\we$ for which the approximation problem under consideration is solvable.
+In particular, analogs of Theorem~\ref{t_RU} hold for rapidly growing radial weights.
 However, there are natural restrictions on the regularity of $\we$.